 Warrants were issued in connection with the underwritten public offering in August 2019 and are accounted for as a derivative liability at fair value (See Note 14).
 The fair value of the warrant liability was estimated using the Black-Scholes model, which requires assumptions such as expected term, expected volatility and risk-free interest rate.
-These assumptions are subjective and require judgement to develop.
+These assumptions are subjective and require judgment to develop.
 Expected term is estimated using the full remaining contractual term of the warrants.
 We determine expected volatility based on our historical common stock price volatility.
-The warrant liability is classified as a Level 3 instrument as its value is based on unobservable inputs that are supported by little or no market activity.
+The warrant liability was classified as a Level 3 instrument as its value was based on unobservable inputs that are supported by little or no market activity.
 As of December 31, 2022, all 1,882,600 of the outstanding warrants as of December 31, 2021 have been exercised or expired.

-The following table provides a summary of changes in the fair value warrant liability for year ended December 31, 2022 and 2021 (in thousands):
+The following table provides a summary of changes in the fair value warrant liability for year ended December 31, 2022 (in thousands):

-Balance at December 31, 2020 \$ 10,736

-Decrease in fair value of warrants exercised (4,765)

-Warrants exercised (42,074)

-Increase in the estimated fair value of warrant liability upon revaluation 54,119

 Balance at December 31, 2021 \$ 18,016

-Decrease in fair value of warrants exercised or expired (1,801)
+Decrease in fair value of warrants exercised (1,801)

 Warrants exercised or expired (16,215)

 Balance at December 31, 2022 \$ -